hasc0/carp/README.md

 # carp
-## a simple (overbuilt), somewhat filetype agnostic whitespace stripper
+## Introduction
+Documentation is a WIP.

 Created to work on basic Rust skills and knowledge.